vkumar-2/React-ExpenseFlow/README.md

 <img src="./src/assets/gallery-imgs/banner.png"> <!-- banner height: 150px, width: 1000px -->

-ExpenseFlow is a frontend expense tracker app, built with [React](https://react.dev/ "React"), [Sass](https://sass-lang.com/ "Sass") and [Vite](https://vite.dev/ "Vite").
+ExpenseFlow is a front-end expense tracker app, built with [React](https://react.dev/ "React"), [Sass](https://sass-lang.com/ "Sass") and [Vite](https://vite.dev/ "Vite").
 Designed to help users manage income and expenses in a clear and responsive interface.
-ExpenseFlow provides a structured way to view transactions, monitor balances and interact with forms for accounting and bookkeeping new payments.
+ExpenseFlow provides a structured way to view transactions, monitor balance sheets and interact with forms for accounting and bookkeeping new payments.

 ## Setup Instructions
 Make sure you have **Node.js** already installed for dependency management.